jonmbake/jekyll-transcribed/README.md

 !# Jon @ 0:00
 **Wow!** This is *really* cool.
 Now I can transcribe all my conversations easily for everyone to see.

-It even supports [Markdown](markdown) so I can easily transcribe links, lists
+It even supports [Markdown](markdown) so I can easily transcribe links, lists:

-...
+1. First
+2. Second
+3. Third.

+# And Headers, too!

+!# Jim @ 0:10
+**This is really cool!**  But I don't think we should publicly transcribe all our conversations.
+We say some pretty crazy stuff.

+!# Jon @ 0:15
+Good point.
 ```
 *_plugins/2016-01-19-example.transcript*

-And generates this:
+#### And generates this:

 ![Transcript Output](https://raw.githubusercontent.com/jonmbake/screenshots/master/jekyll-transcribed/convo.png)